 Standards of Student Conduct

-The Superintendent/President’s designee shall, in consultation with the Academic Senate, establish procedures for the imposition of discipline of students in accordance with the requirements for due process of the Federal and State law and regulations.
+The Superintendent/President’s designee, in consultation with the Academic Senate, shall establish procedures for the imposition of discipline of students in accordance with the requirements for due process of federal and state law and regulations.
 The procedures shall clearly define the conduct that is subject to discipline and shall identify potential disciplinary actions including, but not limited to, the removal, suspension or expulsion of a student.

 Disciplinary Actions Violations